HOW TO CLEAN YOUR DENTURES

 Don’t use hot water, which can warp dentures.

 Soak dentures for 3–5 minutes*

 Ensure they are fully submerged.

-Brush denture with solution
+Brush dentures with solution

-Rinse denture thoroughly
+Rinse dentures thoroughly

-Use running water.
+Use cool or warm (but not hot) running water.

 Storing Your Dentures